SYNTCOMP/StarExecSYNTCOMP/scripts/syntcomp23.md

 # Reproducing the rankings and graphs
 Most of the work is done using the `inforeal.py` Python script.
 Below, we mention how to run the script for realizability tracks.
-For synthesis, just add `--synthesis` and change `Xreal` to `Xsynt` in the track.

 ## LTL realizability
 The following can be executed to obtain the graphs from the StarExec